 George Leslie Stout (1897-1978)

 Legendary art conservator George Leslie Stout was born in Winterset, Iowa on October 5, 1897.
-After service with the U.S. Army during World War I, he studied art at the University of Iowa, where he earned a Bachelor’s degree in 1921.
+After graduating high school Stout studied at Grinnell College for two years, but left early due to the onset of the First World War.
+It was then, while serving in a military hospital unit, that Stout first saw the effect that war had on art and culture.
+After returning to the US he studied art at the University of Iowa, becoming the editor-in-chief of The Daily Iowan, and earning a Bachelor’s degree in 1921.
 He worked as an instructor at the University of Iowa and the University of Pittsburgh before spending two years studying abroad in Europe.
 In 1926 he enrolled in Harvard University as a Carnegie Fellow, earning a Master’s degree in 1929.
 As Director of Technical Research at Harvard’s Fogg Museum and part-time Conservator at the Isabella Stewart Gardner Museum, he became a pioneer of scientific techniques in art restoration.
 Fascinated with the science behind the artistic process, he conducted in-depth laboratory research on color spectroscopy, paint composition, methods of authentication, and the influence of atmospheric conditions on works of art.

 In the early days of World War II, Stout learned from his professional contacts in Europe that museums and institutions were evacuating and safeguarding their collections.
 To duplicate this effort in the United States, Stout helped establish the American Defense Harvard Group, which was instrumental in the formation of the American Commission for the Protection and Salvage of Artistic and Historic Monuments in War Areas, later known as the Roberts Commission.